Lorti/manu.ninja/_posts/2017-02-21-character-rigging-and-animation-workflow-for-unity-in-maya.md

 However, you achieve a better animation workflow if you include all your takes in the same `.fbx` file.
 Plus, you get compatibility with Sketchfab.
 Why?

 * Unity won’t pollute your workspace with animation files.
-* You don’t have to switch between several Maya instances, which can  can be daunting for your computer.
+* You don’t have to switch between several Maya instances, which can be daunting for your computer.
 The alternative is to open another file each time you want to tweak an animation, which is frustrating.

 ![](https://docs.unity3d.com/uploads/Main/animation_at_naming.png)